You are here:

 Kirsten and her family live in Portland and she is a parent of two children who attend Portland Public Schools.

 Brenda Johnson serves as the Chief Executive Officer of La Clinica, a community and migrant healthcare organization in Southern Oregon.
 Brenda holds a MBA from Purdue University, a bachelor's degree in Nursing from Oregon Health Sciences University, and a bachelor's degree in Spanish from Southern Oregon University.
 Brenda has more than 15 years of non-profit leadership experience in health care and community development.

-John Santa currently works for OpenNotes, based at Beth Israel Deaconess Medical Center in Boston, Massachusetts, where his focus is the national dissemination of OpenNotes.
-He lives in Oregon and has over 40 years of experience in clinical medicine and administration, having worked in leadership positions for hospitals, physician groups, insurers and state government.
-Before coming to OpenNotes, he was Medical Director for the Drug Effectiveness Review Project, one of the country's most robust comparative effectiveness programs, as well as the Director of the Health Ratings Center at Consumer Reports from 2008 to 2014.
+John Santa retired October 2020 after almost 45 years of clinical and administrative health practice.
+He has worked in leadership positions for hospitals, physician groups, insurers, research and state government.
+He most recently worked for OpenNotes, a research initiative at Beth Israel Deaconess Medical Center in Bostin Massachusetts.
+Prior to this work he was Medical Director for the Drug Effectiveness Review Project, one of the country's most robust comparative effectiveness programs, as well as the Director of the Health Ratings Center at Consumer Reports from 2008 to 2014.
 John practiced primary care internal medicine from 1976 to 1992 and 2003 to 2008.
 He has taught in multiple venues—introductory courses to clinical medicine, resident courses in public health and preventive medicine and health policy courses.
-His work has been possible because of the education and training he received at Stanford, Tufts Medical School, Portland Good Samaritan Hospital and Portland State University.
+His work has been possible because of the education and training he received at Stanford, Tufts Medical School, Portland Good Samaritan Hospital and Portland State University